 The NRC Enforcement Policy governs the processes and procedures for the initiation and review of violations of NRC requirements and the NRC Enforcement Manual contains implementation guidance.
 Both documents are owned and issued by the Office of Enforcement (OE).
 In addition, for Part 52 new reactors, IMCs 0613 and 2505 provide guidance for assigning significance to findings and the NRC response to findings associated with new reactors under construction.

 On June 3, 2011, the OE issued Enforcement Guidance Memorandum (EGM) 11-002, "Enforcement Discretion for Licensee-Identified Violations at Power Reactor Construction Sites Pursuant to 10 CFR Part 52."
-This EGM provides the staff authority to issue NCVs for licensee-identified violations prior to the NRC determination that an applicant’s/licensee’s corrective action program has been adequately developed and implemented.EGM
+This EGM provides the staff authority to issue NCVs for licensee-identified violations prior to the NRC determination that an applicant’s/licensee’s corrective action program has been adequately developed and implemented.

+During the cROP pilot beginning on January 1, 2012, enforcement actions will be taken in accordance with EGM 2011-03, “Enforcement Actions Related to the Construction Reactor Oversight Process.”
+IMCs 0613P, 2505P, and 2519P will be in effect to provide guidance for assigning significance to findings and the NRC response to findings associated with new reactors under construction.

-2506-1 CONSTRUCTION EXPERIENCE PROGRAM (ConE)
+2506-11 CONSTRUCTION EXPERIENCE PROGRAM (ConE)